Linear Model and Extensions: Equivalent definitions of the multiple correlation coefficient

 \end{theorem}

-I leave the proof of Theorem \ref{theorem::r2=rho2} as Problem \ref{hw9::r2-pcc}.
-It states that the multiple correlation coefficient equals the squared Pearson correlation coefficient between $y_i$ and $\hat{y}_i$.
+I leave the proof of Theorem \ref{theorem::r2=rho2} to Problem \ref{hw9::r2-pcc}.
+Theorem \ref{theorem::r2=rho2} states that the multiple correlation coefficient equals the squared Pearson correlation coefficient between the observed outcome $y_i$ and its fitted value $\hat{y}_i$.
 Although the sample Pearson correlation coefficient can be positive or negative, $R^2$ is always non-negative.
-Geometrically, $R^2$ equals the squared cosine of the angle between the centered vectors $Y-\bar{y} 1_n$ and $\hat{Y} - \bar{y} 1_n$; see Chapter \ref{sec::basics-vectors-matrices}.
+Geometrically, $R^2$ equals the squared cosine of the angle between the centered vectors $Y-\bar{y} 1_n$ and $\hat{Y} - \bar{y} 1_n$; see Appendix \ref{sec::basics-vectors-matrices} for the geometric interpretation of the Pearson correlation coefficient.

 In terms of long and short regressions, we can partition the design matrix into $ 1_{n}$ and $X$, then the OLS fit of the long regression is

 and the OLS fit of the short regression is

 with $\tilde{\beta}_0 =\bar{y}$.
 The total sum of squares is the residual sum of squares from the short regression so by Lemma \ref{lemma:The-total-sum}, $R^{2}$ also equals